If a person is not born again, it is impossible for that one to see the Kingdom of God. John 3:3

 The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit.
 John 3:8 (KJV)

 The Spirit breathes where He will, and you hear His voice, but you do not know from where He comes and where He goes; thus is everyone who is born from The Spirit.
 John 3:8 (FCAB)

-There is a considerable difference between an amorphous, random breeze blowing in a given locale on a given day and the Spirit of the Living God breathing life into a person.
+When attempting to translate these words into English, recognize the considerable difference between an amorphous, random breeze blowing in a given locale on a given day and the Spirit of the Living God intentionally breathing life into a person.
 Which do you think Jesus was referring to when He was teaching Nicodemus about the Kingdom of God and being born a second time, being born of the Spirit?

-There is a nonsensical interpretation of John 3:8 commonly presented in religious circles that goes something like this:
+There is a nonsensical interpretation of the verse above (John 3:8) commonly presented in religious circles that goes something like this:

 A gentle wind blows, surely not a tempest, gale or hurricane.
 It has a mind of its own and does whatever it wants.
 You can hear it (so perhaps it’s not so gentle, after all) but you can’t see it.
 And you have no idea where it originated from or what its destination will be.
 Jesus was saying that is precisely what Christians are like!

-Rather, Jesus told Nicodemus that God alone gives life and you have no say in the matter.
+As I said, this is nonsensical.
+In truth, Jesus told Nicodemus that God alone gives life and you have no say in the matter!
 You do not control Him.
 Just as you didn’t choose to be born from the water in your mother’s womb, let alone dictate the time and the place, you certainly don’t choose to be born of Spirit.
 The Spirit breathes where He will!